terran6/fraud_detection/README.md

 ![image](images/full_predict.png)

-Here we see a recall score of ~94.6%.
+Here we see that our model, even predicting on the entire test dataset, achieves recall score of ~94.6%.